otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/05-authorization.md

 ### Task Toru

 In the `controllers/v1/institutions.js` and `controllers/v1/departments.js` files, refactor the `create` \& `update` functions so that the `ADMIN_USER` and `SUPER_ADMIN_USER` are the only users authorised to create and update a resource, i.e., institution or department.
-Test your changes in **Postman** before you move on to **Task Whā**.
+Test the changes in **Postman** before you move on to **Task Whā**.

 ### Task Whā

 In the `controllers/v1/institutions.js` and `controllers/v1/departments.js` files, refactor the `delete` function so that the `SUPER_ADMIN_USER` is the only user authorised to delete a resource, i.e., institution or department.
-Test your changes in **Postman** before you move on to the **Code Review**.
+Test the changes in **Postman** before you move on to the **Code Review**.

 ### Code Review

 Once you have completed all three tasks, open a pull request and assign **grayson-orr** as a reviewer.
-Please do not merge your pull requesting.
+Please do not merge the pull requesting.